jbiason/blog/content/research/decoding-fast-examples.md

 Same disclaimer as before: Because this is based on my personal experience, some things may be out of place.
 I tried my best to keep things correctly, but I may have misunderstood something, or maybe I just typed the value wrong here.

+Also, if I find any other interesting examples, I'll add them here.
 {% end %}

 # Simple Hello World